TianZengSky/TianZengSky.github.io/_posts/2025-03-25-How-to-create-a-universe.md

 ***2.*** We use softening length to avoid infinite gravitation.
 So you can change the value of it to test the effect.
 It would be interesting.
 Usually, a relatively small value will be better.

 ***3.*** You might be confused about the introduction of factor.
-This is because we should let the average density be approximately irrelevant to the spatial scale L. We could see
+This is because we should let the average density be approximately irrelevant to the spatial scale L. We could see the areal density $$\sigma$$ satisfies:

+$$
+\sigma = \frac{N \cdot m}{L^2}, where m is the mass of each particle; N is the total number of particles
+$$

+And according to the formula of acceleration, we could know factor here replaces G*m, let:

+$$
+\frac{L^2}{N} = G \cdot m
+$$

+Then it is easy to see letting fatcor be current form could ensure the density irrelevant to L. You might ask why $$\sigma$$ seems like equal to G. The reason is clear: all of these variables have been parameterized.
+The exact values are not important.
+The laws of their changes matter much more.